the-common/project-template/README.md

     + `_license_url_`
       the URL of the main license of the project.
 1. Replace the `project-name` placeholder text in [the compose.yml Compose configuration file](compose.yml) to your project's hostname-friendly name.
+1. Replace the `SPDX-FileCopyrightText` and the `SPDX-License-Identifier` fields of the [REUSE.toml machine-readable copyright declaration document](REUSE.toml) with appropriate content.
 1. Run the following commands(or its equivalent operation) to remove the template-only custom license:

     ```bash